Fellow soldiers, intelligence analyst testify in Bergdahl's defense

 The trial is now in the sentencing phase for the 31-year old from Sun Valley, Idaho, who took the stand for the two hours on Monday and described in unsworn testimony his brutal time in captivity.
 The military judge, Army Col. Jeffery Nance, ruled that morning that President Donald Trump's disparaging comments about the man candidate Trump called a "traitor" and suggested be executed will be a mitigating factor in his sentencing.

-Bergdahl's lawyers hope that the accounts of their three witnesses today will also help reduce his punishment.
+Bergdahl's lawyers hope that the accounts of their six witnesses today will also help reduce his punishment.

 John Leatherman, a U.S. Border Patrol agent who was in Berghdal’s unit in Afghanistan and was stationed with him in Alaska, described an efficient and quiet Bergdahl who was a great squad assault weapon gunner, always had his handbook with him and clearly wanted to "better himself."